A Preemptive Cause

 Stand up for the entrepreneurs, innovators, and risk-takers building the future.

-Why We March
+Why We Marched

 The world's most successful entrepreneurs are on track to reach a trillion dollars in personal net worth within the next decade.
 Rather than celebrating this milestone, legislators are already working to ensure it never happens.